Edgware Road: History

 Before the Romans, today's Edgware Road began as an ancient trackway within the Great Middlesex Forest.
 The Romans later incorporated the track into Watling Street.

-Many centuries later, the road was improved by the Edgware-Kilburn turnpike trust in 1711, and a number of the local inns, some of which still exist, functioned as stops for coaches, although they would have been quite close to the starting point of coach routes from London.
+Many centuries later, the road was improved by the Edgware-Kilburn turnpike trust in 1711, and a number of the local inns, functioned as stops for coaches, although they would have been quite close to the starting point of coach routes from London.

 During the 18th century, it was a destination for Huguenot migrants.
 By 1811, Thomas Telford produced a re-design for what was then known as a section of the London to Holyhead road, a redesign considered one of the most important feats of pre-Victorian engineering.
 Telford's redesign emerged only a year after the area saw the establishment of Great Britain's first Indian restaurant.

 The area began to attract Arab migrants in the late 19th century during a period of increased trade with the Ottoman Empire.
-The trend continued with the arrival of Egyptians and Iraqis in the 1950s, and greatly expanded beginning in the 1970s and continuing to the present when events including the Lebanese Civil War, the overthrow of the Shah of Iran, and unrest in Algeria brought more Arabs to the area.
+The trend continued with the arrival of Egyptians and Iraqis in the 1950s, and greatly expanded beginning in the 1970s and continuing to the present when events including the Lebanese Civil War and unrest in Algeria brought more Arabs to the area.
 They established the present-day mix of bars and shisha cafes, which make the area known to Londoners by nicknames such as "Little Cairo" and "Little Beirut."
-These shisha cafés have been hard hit by the enforcement of the England-wide smoking ban in 2007.

 One of the two Edgware Road tube stations was one of the sites of the 7 July bombings.
-A bomb was detonated on a train leaving the tube station serving the Circle, District and Hammersmith & City lines and heading for Paddington tube station.
-Six people were killed in the blast: Colin Morley, 52, Jennifer Vanda Ann Nicholson, 24, Johnathan Downey, 34, Laura Webb, 29, Michael Brewster, 52, and David Foulkes, 22.
-The perpetrator was the ringleader of the 7 July bombings, Mohammed Siddique Khan.
+A bomb was detonated on a train leaving the Circle, District and Hammersmith & City lines station and heading for Paddington tube station.
+Six people were killed in the blast.
+The perpetrator was the ringleader of the seven bombings, Mohammed Siddique Khan.
 On the first anniversary of the bombings, a memorial plaque to the victims was unveiled at the station.

 Districts and surrounding area

-The name "Edgware Road" is used to refer to informally to this area of London, meaning the area immediately to the north of Marble Arch.
-The district's northern boundary is the Marylebone flyover.
+The name "Edgware Road" is used to refer informally to an area of London immediately to the north of Marble Arch and south of the Marylebone flyover.

 The postal codes of the area are W1, W2, NW1 and NW2.

 The part of the road between Marble Arch and the Marylebone Flyover also separates the areas of Marylebone and Bayswater.

 Edgware Road is well represented in terms of communities from across the Middle East and North Africa.